TONG-H

 reflow and repaint

-1. reflow: when the changes of DOM geometrical size(like width, height, or display) affect the page layout or the position of other elements
+1. reflow: When changes in DOM geometrical properties (like width, height, or display) affect the page layout or the position of other elements, the browser must recalculate the page’s layout.

 2. repaint: when the style(like color, background) of dom are changed

-to avid reflow and repaint as much as possible
+avid reflow and repaint as much as possible

 SVG